Preventing Social Disappointment in Elections: Introduction

 \textbf{Summary of results.} Based on experimental results, as we expected, social disappointment does not happen for Coombs, LU ,and LUR methods.
 Despite the fact that Copeland and Borda cannot avoid social disappointment, both of them lead to social disappointment in fairly small number of cases, which is also consistent with theoretical results.
 The best performance against manipulation via strategic voting belongs to the LU and LUR in all scenarios, showing that these procedures are more robust against manipulation.
 In all cases, plurality has the worst performance.

-\textbf{Novelty.} The central point of this paper is the claim that some of the same arguments that have proposed to justify replacing of plurality with alternative vote (a.k.a. instant runoff) \cite{Reilly,Horowitz, BowlerGrofman} apply with greater or equal force to the replacing plurality with the Coombs, LU, or LUR procedures.
-Grofman and Feld in \cite{GF} made the argument that electoral reformers who have been advocating the alternative vote/instant runoff need to take a serious look at its close relative, the Coombs rule.
+\textbf{Novelty.} The central point of this paper is the claim that some of the same arguments that have proposed to justify replacing plurality with alternative vote (a.k.a. instant runoff) \cite{BowlerGrofman,Horowitz,Reilly} apply with greater or equal force when replacing plurality with the Coombs, LU, or LUR procedures.
+Grofman and Feld in \cite{GF} made the argument that electoral reformers who have been advocating the alternative vote (AV)/instant runoff need to take a serious look at its close relative, the Coombs rule.
 In this paper, we argue that the LU and LUR procedures are directly comparable with Coombs with respect to one of our three criteria i.e., avoidance of social disappointment and both of them are superior to Coombs with respect to one of the three criteria i.e., resistance to manipulability via strategic voting.

-Our main contributions are the following: \begin{itemize}[noitemsep,wide=0pt, leftmargin=\dimexpr\labelwidth + 2\labelsep ] \item We introduce new criteria called social frustration (SF) and social disappointment (SD) respectively, and we show that which protocols avoid SF and SD in elections. \item We provide new voting protocols named the least unpopular (LU) and the least unpopular reselection procedures (LUR), and we show that both of them prevent SD in elections. \item We provide and prove an impossibility theorem by considering the notion of social disappointment. \item We experimentally compare the numerical results obtained from the implementation of nine voting rules, and we show that Commbs, LU, and LUR are capable to prevent SD, and also more successful than the other procedures regarding their resistance against manipulation in different scenarios.
+Our main contributions are the following: \begin{itemize} \item We introduce new criteria called social frustration (SF) and social disappointment (SD) respectively, and we show that which protocols avoid SF and SD in elections. \item We provide new voting protocols named the least unpopular (LU) and the least unpopular reselection procedures (LUR), and we show that both of them prevent SD in elections. \item We prove that under the assumptions of single-peaked preferences and no party holding a majority of first place preferences, when we have four parties or fewer, the LUR procedure always picks the Condorcet winner. \item We provide and prove an impossibility theorem by considering the notion of social disappointment. \item We experimentally compare the numerical results obtained from the implementation of nine voting rules, and we show that Coombs, LU, and LUR are capable to prevent SD, and also more successful than the other procedures regarding their resistance against manipulation in different scenarios.
 An R language package that implements nine voting procedures and four manipulation scenarios, all described in this paper, along with the resulting experimental data are available at: \url{https://github.com/majavid/AAMAS2019}. \end{itemize}